Skip to main content

 The Three-Day Wedding Marathon (Because One Day Is for Quitters)

-Modern Virgin Islands couples don’t just have weddings-they host wedding festivals.
-The three-day celebration model has become standard, turning a single event into a progressive party that island-hops, beach-hops, and definitely rum-hops.
+Modern Virgin Islands couples don’t just have weddings, they host wedding festivals.
+The three-day celebration model has become popular, turning a single event into a progressive party that island-hops, beach-hops, and definitely rum-hops.

 Time Management: Day 1 is recovery from last night’s planning.
 Day 2 is the “official” wedding.
 Day 3 is recovery from Day 2.
 Plan accordingly.